Rules for travel with children under 2 years of age

 Bookings for Unaccompanied Minors cannot be made online but must be made by calling the ViaAir Reservations Center at 304-986-4000.

-Fees apply for Unaccompanied Minors under the age of 14 and also strict rules for dropping off and meeting them as explained in detail in our Contract of Carriage.
+Fees apply for Unaccompanied Minors up to and including the age of 14 and also strict rules for dropping off and meeting them as explained in detail in our Contract of Carriage.

 Indicates external site which may or may not meet accessibility guidelines.